yojoecapital/arabize-cli/README.md

 To use it, place the path of the `Arabize` directory in `Path` for System Variables.

-To recompile, use `css arabize-script.c`.
+To recompile, use `csc arabize-script.c`.

 ## How to use: